AyodeleJoshua/crypto-coin/README.md

-# crypto-coin
+# Crypto-coin
 This is a simple web app that displays information on cryptocurrency coin prices based on coinlore api data.
+This app utilizes React + vite, axios for api call and react query for server side state management.

 # instalation
 To start this app, you need to have node v20 and above installed on your local computer, then you run ;